 How popular is the baby name Gardenia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Gardenia and check out all the blog posts that mention the name Gardenia.
+Plus, check out all the blog posts that mention the name Gardenia.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Spring is here!
 Let’s celebrate with some flower names.